OMGrant/script.parsec/README.md

 * Not sure if all client side configurations are working properly.
 Server side resolution hasn't appered to work but might be due to a limitation in Parsec itself.

 ## Future Development
-* Raspbian + Kodi functionality currently being tested
+* Raspbian + Kodi functionality currently being tested.
-* Other platforms being considered
+* Other platforms being considered.
 <br /><br />http://dev.grantgarrison.com